-Another impact of growth municipalities must consider is increased demand on services (ex: emergency responders, police and fire protection, traffic, trash, water, schools and housing).
+Municipalities must also consider the increased demand on services (ex: emergency responders, police and fire protection, traffic, trash, water, schools and housing).
 The comprehensive plan should address these development impacts.
 For example, if the plan includes a large residential development, it must also address the increased demands on public schools as more families move into the district.
 Jobs are also an important factor to consider.
 New residents will not move to a new residential development without jobs in the area.
 Therefore, municipalities must consider the growth within the TID and outside the TID as a whole.